ktg-io-ai/ktg_webapp/plan.md

 ## Overview
 The KTG.IO platform is a gamified lifestyle and destiny platform integrating AI, events, creators/influencers, and token-based access.
 Participants engage in games, classified interactions, and live events.
-The system is built with Firebase (Firestore, Functions, Authentication) and integrates AI agents (Lucy, Guru, etc.) for marketing and backend automation.
+The system is built with Firebase (Firestore, Functions, Authentication) and integrates AI agents (Lucy, Guru, Alter.) for marketing and backend automation and animation for the novella and story content of ktg.ai.

 ---

 ## Game Rules
 - **Lives & Tokens:**
-  - Tokens correspond to "Lives": $1.99 (1 Life), $3.99 (3 Lives), $6.99 (6 Lives), $9.99 (9 Lives).
+  - Tokens correspond to "Lives": $1.99 (1 Life), $3.99 (3 Lives), $6.99 (6 Lives), $9.99 (9 Lives) and a Special Token that is $999.99 for a Diamond Play on dign bling the REAL Diamond Mining Game to BUY certified diamonds at a discount.
-  - Each life expires after 30 days unless renewed.
+  - Each life expires after 30 days unless renewed or terminated.
   - If a participant is "ZAPPED" the number of times equal to their active lives, they are removed (wallet-level block).
 - **ZAP:**
   - Consumes 1 life of the recipient and blocks mutual visibility between participants permanently.